jrmh96/Spring-CRUD-REST-api/README.md

 # Spring-CRUD-REST-api
-Rest Api for spring CRUD project -- returns JSON data instead of GUIs Edit
+Rest Api for spring CRUD project -- returns JSON data instead of GUIs Editted so that the Controller methods consume application/json data